Litigation Staff Attorney or Senior Attorney

 - Experience working with or coming from historically marginalized communities.

 - Prior work at a legal services or a community-based organization is a plus.

 - Experience representing clients in complex affirmative lawsuits.

 - Ability to think creatively, be strategic, and exercise good judgment.

 - Ability to establish and maintain collaborative working relationships.

 - Ability to develop and work in diverse coalitions in which participants may have multiple interests.

 - Ability to work in a team setting and to implement team objectives independently.

 Salary is very competitive and commensurate with experience.
 We provide a generous benefits package, including leave policies, vacation, and December holiday office closure at full pay.
 We provide numerous opportunities and support to ensure our staff are able to grow and develop their professional skills.
-The salary range is $71,886 – $103,525 depending on years of experience.
+The salary range is $71,886 – $103,525 depending on experience.